 \begin{defn} Let $T$ be a compact metrizable space on which a group $G$ acts by homeomorphisms.
 We recall the following definitions, cf. \cite{Bow2}. \begin{enumerate} \item The action of $G$ on $T$ is a \textit{convergence group action} if the induced group action of $G$ on the space of distinct triples over $T$ is proper. \item The \textit{limit set} $\Lambda(\Gamma)$ of a subgroup $\Gamma \subset G$ is the set of accumulation points of all $\Gamma$-orbits in $T$. \item A point $\xi \in T$ is called \textit{conical} if there are a sequence of elements $g_n \in G$ and a pair of distinct points $a, b \in T$ such that the following holds

-for any $\zeta \in T \setminus \xi$. \item A point $\xi \in T$ is called \textit{bounded parabolic} if the stabilizer $G_\xi$ in $G$ of $\xi$ is infinite, and acts properly and cocompactly on $T\setminus \xi$. \item A convergence group action of $G$ on $T$ is called \textit{geometrically finite} if every point $\xi \in T$ is either a conical point or a bounded parabolic point. \end{enumerate} \end{defn}
+for any $\zeta \in T \setminus \xi$. \item A point $\xi \in T$ is called \textit{bounded parabolic} if the stabilizer $G_\xi$ in $G$ of $\xi$ is infinite, and acts properly and co-compactly on $T\setminus \xi$. \item A convergence group action of $G$ on $T$ is called \textit{geometrically finite} if every point $\xi \in T$ is either a conical point or a bounded parabolic point. \end{enumerate} \end{defn}

-Let $\pX$ be the Gromov boundary of $X$ endowed with visual metric.
-See \cite{GH} for their precise definitions.
-In \cite{Bow1}, Bowditch showed that $G$ acts geometrically finitely on $\pX$, and these metrizable compact spaces $\pX$ are topologically the same for every choice of $X$ in Definition \ref{RHdefn}.
-So we can associate to the pair $\GP$ a topological boundary called \textit{Bowditch boundary}, denoted by $\pG$.
+Let $\pX$ be the Gromov boundary of $X$.
+In \cite{Bow1}, Bowditch showed that $G$ acts geometrically finitely on $\pX$, which are topologically the same for every choice of $X$ in Definition \ref{RHdefn}.
+So we can associate to the pair $\GP$ a topological boundary $\pX$ called \textit{Bowditch boundary}, denoted by $\pG$.

-It is a useful fact that the stabilizer $G_U$ of $U \in \mathbb U$ acts cocompactly on the (topological) boundary $\partial U$.
+It is a useful fact that the stabilizer $G_U$ of $U \in \mathbb U$ acts co-compactly on the (topological) boundary $\partial U$ in $X$.
 Note that the boundary at infinity of a horoball $U$ in $X \cup \pX$ consists of a bounded parabolic point fixed by $G_U$.

-This gives the following observation which will be invoked implicitly many times.
+This gives the following observation which will be invoked implicitly.

 \begin{obs} Let $\xi$ be a conical point in $\pX$.
 Then for any $\epsilon >0$, any geodesic ending at $\xi$ exits the $\epsilon$-neighborhood of any horoball $U \in \mathbb U$ which the geodesic enters into. \end{obs}